 Prior to joining the Justice Department in 2014, Mr. McDonald worked in private practice in Washington, DC at Williams & Connolly LLP as a litigation associate, where his practice centered on white collar defense, First Amendment litigation, and general civil litigation.

-Mr. McDonald has taught courses on federal courts, constitutional law, foreign relations law, and Supreme Court decision-making as a Visiting Assistant Professor at the University of Tulsa College of Law in his home state of Oklahoma.
+Mr. McDonald also currently serves as a visiting scholar at Harvard Business School, where he co-teaches a course on the intersection of business, regulation, and enforcement.
+Previously, he has taught courses on federal courts, constitutional law, foreign relations law, and Supreme Court decision-making as a Visiting Assistant Professor at the University of Tulsa College of Law in his home state of Oklahoma.

 Other Public Service